 Financial statement history

 Leverage is a double-edged sword.
 When things go right, leverage can make them go really right.
 If things go wrong, leverage can make them go even worse.
-Companies’ use of operating leverage and financial leverage can have a huge effect on
+Companies’ use of operating leverage and financial leverage can have a huge effect on its profit margins.

 So, while leverage can be effectively utilized through the use of fixed costs and borrowed money, it doesn’t necessarily lend itself to the consistency of earnings.
 That’s a broad generalization, but a fair one, I think.
-It all depends on how well the company employs the assets that
+It all depends on how well the company employs the assets that its leveraging.

 Concerning cash balances – keep in mind that it’s not only operating activities that affect cash.
 Financing and investment activities also do.
 Don’t neglect the cash flow statement when you’re performing your fundamental analysis.
 Look at the amount spent on property plant and equipment, on share repurchases, and on bond/loan repayments.
 These items could be sucking up cash that would otherwise be paid in dividends.